austinramey/personal-vault/5;30 - 3315 - Investments/Market Efficiency and Behavioral Finance.md

 ## Charting
 Technical analysts use various types of charts to show summary of stock activity
 - Provides valuable info about developing trends
-- Price patterns evolve into chart formations that provide signals about future course of market or a
+- Price patterns evolve into chart formations that provide signals about future course of market or a stock